ayeryn/nextjs-dashboard/notes.md

 1. Create database (Postgres, MongoDB, etc.)
 2. Grab information like database URL and login credentials from database
 3. Provide info from above to `.env.local`

+### Seed the database

+Create a server-side endpoint that you can access in the browser to start populating the database. (`app/seed/route.ts`)